 Memes like the one above abound because to conservatives there’s an uncrossable line between “them” and “us.”
 That’s why they give genocide and death penalties a pass in the Bible but freak out when they’re in the Qur’an.
 Why they can’t imagine a secular Muslim.
 A Muslim who doesn’t take every last word of his holy text to heart.
 So when they see queerfolk defending Muslims, they can’t explain it.
 They think we should be as scared as they are.
 They think we should be more scared, and that we’re not pisses them off.

-What they don’t realise is the ones we most have reason to be scared of are them.
+What they don’t realise is they’re the ones we have most fear.

 If you don’t believe me, here’s a video of an American Christian activist saying the “pro-sodomite” people who died in Manchester deserved what they got (many many TWs).
 He was also happy about the Pulse massacre, btw.